STEP-dev/Dogee/Readme.md

 For example, in PageRank computation, each working thread maintains a subset of vertices with their outgoing edges and computes the PageRank credits from its own vertices to the destination vertices along the edges.
 In each iteration, credit vectors from the working threads are summed together to produce the new PageRank values for all vertices.

-A straightforward way for vector accumulation with Dogee is to ask working threads to transfer local vectors to DSM and then choose one thread to fetch all vectors to perform the final accumulation.
+A straightforward way for vector accumulation with STEP is to ask working threads to transfer local vectors to DSM and then choose one thread to fetch all vectors to perform the final accumulation.
 Let $N$ be the number of working threads.
 The above method incurs high network cost, i.e., the size of data to be transferred is (2N+1)*vector_size.

 #### Addition Accumulator